Case Study: Partnership

 The owner of a small e-commerce website was having difficulty keeping her inventories stocked.
-This well-educated doctor and driven entrepreneur had formerly contracted with another manufacturer to produce and deliver her self-formulated products.
-Ten months had passed since she had placed a $35,000 down payment and order of product with the manufacturer, but the product she ordered and paid for was not forthcoming.
+This well-educated doctor and driven entrepreneur had contracted with another manufacturer to produce and deliver her self-formulated products.
+Ten months had passed since she had placed a $35,000 down payment and order of product with her manufacturer, but the product she ordered and paid for still hadn’t been manufactured.
 Meanwhile, demand for her brand of ethnic personal care products had only increased, and customers were seeing an increasing number of stock-out notices on product pages.
 Shortly before contacting BPI Labs, stock-out warnings had developed site-wide, and in such a dire situation our customer had converted her own home into a provisional laboratory and processing area to fulfill customer orders.

 BPI Labs’ Response

 On February 12, 2012 BPI received a call from this entrepreneur, and with urgency, BPI set out to develop samples of her formulas for approval.
 First, BPI converted her formula processing instructions, which were optimized to work with household processing implements, into large-production processing instructions.
 Second, BPI worked with the entrepreneur to create thoroughgoing specifications for product design so that BPI could ensure quality control on all production.
 Finally, we expedited our order fulfillment process beyond our typical schedule to alleviate the back order situation.
 Within weeks her inventories began to fill and the stock-out warnings were soon removed from her website.
 This is where the story gets interesting.

 This is where the story gets interesting.

 Our Customer Contracts a Life Threatening Illness – Stockouts Loom